Home

 Futures Contract

-A contract between two parties to buy or sell a commodity at a price agreed today, with delivery and payment at a future date.
+A contract to buy or sell a commodity at a price agreed today, with delivery and payment at a future date.
 Traded on an exchange (e.g. CME, ICE); standardized terms; daily margining.
 First futures: Chicago Board of Trade, 1848 (Corn).

 Key formulas